Stefanie Vögele: 2014

-Vögele then played at the Gastein Ladies where she defeated Julia Görges 7–6, 6–2 in the first round.
-In the second, she upset fifth seed Elina Svitolina, 6–2, 7–5.
+Vögele then played at the Gastein Ladies where she defeated Julia Görges, and in the second round, she upset fifth seed Elina Svitolina, 6–2, 7–5.
 In the quarterfinals, she lost to fourth seed and eventual champion Andrea Petkovic.
 At the İstanbul Cup, Vögele defeated Tsvetana Pironkova in the first round 6–4, 7–5.
 In the second, she lost this time to fourth seed Svitolina, 0–6, 3–6.
 At the Baku Cup, Vögele defeated Alexandra Cadanţu in the first round 6–1, 6–4.
 In the second round, she upset top seed Sorana Cîrstea 6–1, 6–1.
-In the quarterfinals, she won against last year finalist Shahar Pe'er 6–2, 2–6, 6–4 to reach her first semifinal of the year.
+In the quarterfinals, she won against last year finalist Shahar Pe'er in three sets to reach her first semifinal of the year.
 In the semifinals, she lost to fifth seed and eventual finalist Bojana Jovanovski in three sets.

 At the Connecticut Open, Vögele lost in the first round of qualifying to American Nicole Gibbs.
 At the US Open, she lost in the first round to qualifier Zheng Saisai.

 After the US Open, Vögele played at the Korea Open.
 In the first round, she lost to Kristýna Plíšková.
 After Korea, Vögele competed at the first edition of the Wuhan Open.
 Seeded 12th for qualifying, Vögele defeated wildcard Ran Tian in the first round of qualifying.
-In the final round of qualifying, Vögele defeated Bethanie Mattek-Sands 6–4, 3–6, 6–1 to qualify for the main draw.
+In the final round of qualifying, Vögele defeated Bethanie Mattek-Sands to qualify for the main draw.
 In the first round, she lost to fellow qualifier and compatriot Timea Bacsinszky.
-Seeded eighth for qualifying at the China Open, Vögele defeated Mandy Minella in the first round of qualifying 6–1, 6–2.
+Seeded eighth for qualifying at the China Open, Vögele defeated Mandy Minella in the first round 6–1, 6–2.
 In the final round of qualifying, she lost to Mattek-Sands.
 After that, she competed at Linz where she was the last year semifinalist.
 In the first round, she defeated sixth seed Barbora Záhlavová-Strýcová, 7–6, 7–5, and in the second round Anna Karolína Schmiedlová, 2–6, 6–1, 6–4.
 In the quarterfinals, Vögele lost to qualifier Anna-Lena Friedsam.
 Last year semifinalist at the Luxembourg Open, Vögele lost in the first round to Alison Van Uytvanck.
 At the $100k tournament in Poitiers, she lost in the first round to Aliaksandra Sasnovich.
 Her final tournament of the year was the Open de Limoges.
 Seeded seventh, she defeated Kateřina Siniaková in the first round, and in the second lost to lucky loser Richèl Hogenkamp.

 Vögele ended the year ranked 78.